‘We need to come together.’ Throngs at SC park mourn the 6 mass shooting victims

 Adams was once a Rock Hill High football star, who went on to play the sport at South Carolina State University and then had a six-year journeyman’s career in the NFL.

-The Boston University CTE Center defines CTE as “a degenerative brain disease found in athletes, military veterans, and others with a history of repetitive brain” injury.

-Adams, 32, started his NFL career in 2010 and played for the San Francisco 49ers, Oakland Raiders, New England Patriots, Seattle Seahawks and New York Jets.
+Adams, 32, started his NFL career in 2010 and played for several teams, including the San Francisco 49ers and New York Jets.
 Adams suffered several concussions, two of which occurred over a three-game stretch.